rossetti/KSLBook/docs/04-Chapter4.md

 - the average number of passengers cleared per day
 - the average number of passengers denied per day

 Assume that the check point operates for 10 hours per day, starting at 8 am.
 Also, assume that when the check point opens, there are no passengers waiting.
 Finally, for simplicity, assume that we are only interested in the statistics collected during the 10-hour time span.
 Analyze this situation for 20 independent days of operation.
+Use stream 1 for the arrival process, stream 2 for the service process, and stream 3 for the inspection process.
 :::